 Allow Ambient Noise

 You should consider purchasing headphones that allow ambient noise, meaning that you aren’t blocked off from the world around you.
 While it might be nice to get in the zone and tune out everything around you, that’s not safe unless you’re running on a treadmill.
+Leave the noise-cancelling headphones at home and reach for a pair of bone conducting headphones instead.

 Keep Music at a Reasonable Level